-Before coming to Carnegie Mellon, Fuchs completed her Ph.D. in Engineering Systems at M.I.T. in June 2006.
+Before coming to CMU, Fuchs completed her Ph.D. in Engineering Systems at M.I.T. in June 2006.
 She received her Masters and her Bachelors degrees also from M.I.T. in Technology Policy (2003) and Materials Science and Engineering (1999), respectively.
 Fuchs spent 1999-2000 as a fellow at the United Nations in Beijing, China.
-There, she conducted research at state-owned industrial boiler manufacturers on policies to encourage innovation.
-Her work has been published, among other places, in the Journals of Lightwave Technology, Composite Science and Technology, Research Policy, and Management Science and has been covered on National Public Radio and in The New York Times.
-Fuchs has been an invited speaker at a wide range of venues including the United Nations Industrial Development Organization, the U.S. Department of Commerce's National Advisory Council on Innovation and Entrepreneurship, and the Council on Foreign Relations.
+She grew up and attended K-12 in the Reading Public School District in Reading, PA.
+Her work has been published among other places in Science, the Nature journals, Research Policy, and Management Science; and has been covered on National Public Radio, by Bloomberg, and in the New York Times.

 Technology Development: Government and Location